Geobm/HackMexCTF2020Write-up/Targets/10.0.50.160/README.md

 ```
 10.10.0.106 : Was my VPN IP during the ctf
+4444 : port to establish connection
 -e : Program to execute after connection occurs, connecting STDIN and STDOUT
 to the program
 ```
 #### Step 3

-I returned to my local terminal in which the port listener was opened and the first message confused me a bit because of the first message: ```lookup failed```.
+I returned to my local terminal in which the port listener was opened and the first message confused me a bit: ```lookup failed```.
 So, I thought: this didn't work.
 But when I typed ```id``` command, it returned me the user name and real user id.

 <img src="https://res.cloudinary.com/dxbnpu2rx/image/upload/v1602828118/3_nr8orh.png"/>

 At this point to find the flag I just typed: